hikawi/advent-of-code/README.md

 3. Learned that this is a version of TSP.
 Used brute-force.
 4. Part 2's code had a portion copied from [xpqz](https://xpqz.github.io/learnapl/io.html#reading-json-json).
 5. 9! permutations of TSP.
 Brute-forced.
+6. Read hints on Reddit for this day.
+(Still baffled how they notice that)